atomicdata-dev/atomic-data-docs/src/atomic-data-overview.md

 ![# Atomic Data Docs - Overview](assets/atomic_data_logo.svg)

-Atomic Data is a specification for sharing, modifying and modeling data.
+Atomic Data is a specification for sharing, modifying and modeling graph data.

 It uses links to connect pieces of data, and therefore makes it easier to connect datasets to each other - even when these datasets exist on separate machines.